 This popular course has won several awards from the Ashoka Foundation, a global association of the world's leading social entrepreneurs, which recognized it as one of the ten best social entrepreneurship courses in the country.
-It is offered through Cornell's Dyson School of Applied Economics and Management, one of the leading undergraduate business programs in the United States, and is part of the university-wide Entrepreneurship@Cornell program.
+It is offered through the Dyson School of Applied Economics and Management, which is part of Cornell's SC Johnson College of Business and one of the leading undergraduate business programs in the United States.
+It is also part of the university-wide Entrepreneurship@Cornell program.

 Please note: As part of your application for this program, you'll be expected to answer two additional essay questions:

 - Why are you interested in social change?